alexisr93/ml-llm/tiny_llm_pdf_chat/README.md

 # Tiny LLM PDF Chat

-Train a **tiny GPT-style transformer** on the text from a **single PDF**, then chat with it.
+Train a **tiny GPT-style transformer** on the text from a single PDF.
-Uses a **Byte-Pair Encoding (BPE)** tokenizer trained on-the-fly and saved to `tokenizer.json` for reproducible inference.
+Uses a **Byte-Pair Encoding (BPE)** tokenizer trained on-the-fly and saved to `tokenizer.json`.
 This does not produce anything useful for anything other than experimenting.

 > **Note:** The examples below use `tiny_llm_pdf_chat.py`.
 If you renamed the file to `tiny_llm_chat.py`, just swap the filename in the commands.